chudkowsky/howcryptoworksbook/Chapter_13_DePIN.md

 DePIN networks must verify that millions of participants genuinely provide claimed services while keeping verification costs reasonable.
 This creates computational bottlenecks that can destroy network economics if not properly designed.

 #### Proof-of-Coverage (Wireless Networks)
 Helium's proof-of-coverage system uses **radio challenges** where hotspots periodically send encrypted packets to nearby devices.
 Witnessing hotspots receive these packets and report signal strength data on-chain.
-The system must balance security with efficiency—too frequent challenges and verification costs exceed token rewards, too infrequent and participants can game the system without detection.
+The system must balance security with efficiency: too frequent challenges and verification costs exceed token rewards, too infrequent and participants can game the system without detection.

 **Challenge frequency** occurs roughly every 240 blocks for each hotspot. **Witness validation** requires cryptographic verification that the challenge was genuinely transmitted and received. **Geographic verification** uses hex-based location mapping to ensure realistic coverage patterns.